tomduck/pandoc-eqnos/README.md

+New: AMS-style equations references can be enabled by setting `eqnos-eqref: On` in the metadata block.

-pandoc-eqnos 1.0.0
+pandoc-eqnos 1.1.0
 ==================

 *pandoc-eqnos* is a [pandoc] filter for numbering equations and equation references.
 An extension to markdown is provided for this purpose.

 Demonstration: Processing [demo3.md] with `pandoc --filter pandoc-eqnos` gives numbered equations and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [md][md3] and other formats (including beamer slideshows).

-This version of pandoc-eqnos was tested using pandoc 1.15.2 - 2.0.6.
+This version of pandoc-eqnos was tested using pandoc 1.15.2 - 2.1.
 It works under linux, Mac OS X and Windows.
 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].
 If you find pandoc-eqnos useful, then please give it a star [on GitHub].

 See also: [pandoc-fignos], [pandoc-tablenos]